shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 Principles - Feedback, Assumed Simplicity, Embracing Change.

 XP attempts to reduce the cost of changes in requirements by having multiple short development cycles, rather than a long one.
 In this doctrine, changes are a natural, inescapable and desirable aspect of software-development projects, and should be planned for, instead of attempting to define a stable set of requirements.
-Check out more here [XP](https://en.wikipedia.org/wiki/Extreme_programming) Extreme Programming
+Check out more here [XP](https://en.wikipedia.org/wiki/Extreme_programming)

 **As well as....**
 * Lean Software Development (LSD) is based on Lean Manufacturing and Lean IT principles and practices in the software development domain.
 It was adapted from the famous production system as introduced by Toyota manufacturing in 1998 kown as Kanban. (see below)

-It is based on 7 principles as proposed by Mary Poppendieck; Tom Poppendieck (2003) in their book titled [Lean Software Development: An Agile Toolkit](https://books.google.com.au/books?id=hQk4S7asBi4C&pg=PA182&redir_esc=y) Lean Software Development: An Agile Toolkit.
+It is based on 7 principles as proposed by Mary Poppendieck and Tom Poppendieck (2003) in their book titled [Lean Software Development: An Agile Toolkit](https://books.google.com.au/books?id=hQk4S7asBi4C&pg=PA182&redir_esc=y)
 1. Eliminate waste
 2. Amplify learning
 3. Decide as late as possible